Required by most developed nations; apply at least a month in advance of your trip.

 Transit By air for 72 hours, by train 10 days.

-Russian Far East free e-visa Citizens of 18 countries can arrive without a visa for stays of up to 30 days, if entering via Vladivostok, Kamchatka or Sakhalin and staying only in the Russian Far East.
+Russian Far East Free E-visa Citizens of 18 (mostly Asian) countries can arrive without a visa for stays of up to 30 days, if entering via Vladivostok, Kamchatka or Sakhalin and staying only in the Russian Far East.
+It was expected at the time of writing that a similar arrangement would be introduced in Kaliningrad as of 1 July 2019.

 For most travellers, a tourist visa (single- or double-entry), which is valid for a maximum of 30 days from the date of entry and is nonextendable, will be sufficient.
 If you plan on staying longer than a month, it’s advisable to apply for a business visa – these are available as single-, double- or multiple-entry.